coreyhellwege/Dead_Man_Walking/README.md

 ### **ADDITIONAL FUNCTIONALITY ADDED:**
 ___
 #### Invalid Option
-In the case of the user entering a number which is not an option we added the following code:
+In the case of the user entering a number which is not a valid menu option we added the following code:
 ```ruby
 option = nil
     until (option == 0 || option == 1 || option == 2 || option == 3 || option == 4 || option == 5 || option == 6)